shreeparab1890/Heart-Attack-Analysis-Prediction-Accuracy-85.24/README.md

     - oldpeak : Previous peak
     - slp: Slope
     - thal : Thal rate
     - Output : 0 = less chance of heart attack 1 = more chance of heart attack
+There is one duplicate row in the dataset and no null values.